Fire and rescue services

 We advise:

-Exercise a high degree of caution in Zimbabwe due to the risk of crime and the possibility of civil unrest and political violence.
+Exercise a high degree of caution in Zimbabwe due to the threat of crime and the risk of civil unrest.

 Call 999.